rkevin-arch/CLIdrag/README.md

 # CLIDrag

 This is a CLI tool that simulates dragging files into GUI applications.
+Comes with a C++ and a Python version.

 ## Demo